 Mycology Research Center, Faculty of Veterinary Medicine, University of Tehran, Tehran, Iran

 Department of Pathobiology, Faculty of Veterinary Medicine, Amol University of Special Modern Technologies, Amol, Iran

-Background and Purpose: Bunium persicum (Zire Kermani) is an plant which is commonly used as an antispasmodic, carminative and antimicrobial substance.
-This investigation was carried out to assess different components of B. persicum essential oil (EO) and its effects on fungal growth, spore germination and FUM1 and FUM14 genes expression in Fusarium verticillioides.
+Background and Purpose: Black Cumin of Kerman (Bunium persicum) is an Iranian plant that is commonly used as an antispasmodic, carminative, and antimicrobial substance.
+The present study aimed to assess different components of the essence of B.persicum and its effect on antifungal activity, spore germination inhibition, and expressions of FUM1 and FUM14 genes in Fusarium verticillioides strains.

-Materials and Methods: The plant EO was extracted by hydrodistillation and analyzed by using gas chromatography- mass spectroscopy (GC-MS).
-A broth microdilution method was used for determining the minimum inhibitory concentration (MIC) of the plant EO.
-In addition, the expression of FUM1 and FUM14 genes of toxigenic F. verticillioides was assessed by using real time-PCR (RT-PCR).
+Materials and Methods: The essence was extracted by hydrodistillation and analyzed through gas chromatography-mass spectroscopy.
+A broth microdilution method was used for the determination of the minimum inhibitory concentration (MIC).
+In addition, the expression of FUM1 and FUM14 genes of toxigenic F. verticillioides was assessed by

 using the real-time polymerase chain reaction (RT-PCR) technique.

 Results: Based on the findings, most of the essence consisted of γ-terpinene (15.56%),propanal, and 2-methyl-3-phenyl (14.18%).
 The oil showed a good antifungal activity(mean MIC value: 2556.8 μg/ml) as well as the inhibition of spore germination and mycelial growth (P<0.05).
 The RT-PCR demonstrated that the expression levels of FUM1 and FUM14 of B. persicum-treated F. verticillioides were 0.43 and 0.53 folds ower than the control samples, respectively.